Suleman275/MiniUI/README.md

 # MiniUI
  A small UI framework/helper class for building UIs in Unity

- To use the framework:

- 1- Download the package from "Assets/out/MiniUI.unitypackage"
+ To use the framework download the package from "Assets/out/MiniUI.unitypackage"
- 2- Copy and paste the source code